RoadBytes/middleman/source/blog/2016-02-08-inquiry-what-are-essential-skills-for-a-coder-job.html.markdown

 But, I've learned that:

-**Prgramming Skill is NOT something your born with, but something you can develop over time**
+**Prgramming Skill is NOT something you're born with, but something you can develop over time**

 This is partly reassuring because becoming a professional coder is now "possible" at least.
 Still, now it just presents a "TON of Work" to get good enough to get a job.

-This video is one of the cutest things I've ever seen that illustrate how what seems impossible is merely the cumulation of a crap ton of work.
+This video is one of the cutest things I've ever seen that illustrates how what seems impossible is merely the cumulation of a crap ton of work.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HQu9z1Q5k8g" frameborder="0" allowfullscreen></iframe>